-The operation of non-electric heating products requires use of fossil fuels and results in emissions of $CO_2$ , $NO_X$ , and $SO_2$ at the sites where these appliances are used.
+The operation of non-electric heating products requires use of fossil fuels and results in emissions of CO_2 , NO_X , and SO_2 at the sites where these appliances are used.
 NEMS-BT provides no means for estimating such emissions.
-DOE calculated the effect of potential standards in this rule on the above site emissions based on emissions factors that are described in chapter 15 of the direct final rule TSD.
+DOE calculated the effect of potential standards in today's rule on the above site emissions based on emissions factors that are described in chapter 15 of the direct final rule TSD.